Artoria/MON/README.md

 MON(Meta Object Notation) for Ruby.
 'Meta' denotes the state careless about a certain language.

 MON *partially* supports Marshal.dump format now.
-And generates results that can be a boilerplate code to many languages like JavaScript. (with specific functions defined.
+And generates results that can be a boilerplate code to many languages like JavaScript, i.e. it generates **runnable code** rather than **data** .(with specific functions pre-defined, which mainly beings with *put_*.
 See examples)

 I'm not aimed to or not to support Rails.